More unusual members of Asteraceae (part 4)

 Continue reading “More unusual members of Asteraceae (part 4)”

-Asteraceae and some more scientific background (part 2)
+Asteraceae and some more scientific background; especially medicinal uses (part 2)

 The post on Asteraceae went through the entire classification and might have been a little tedious for you?